temporalio/documentation/docs/reference/tctl/workflow/list.md

 ### `--pagesize`

-How to specify the maximum number of <preview page={WhatIsAWorkflowExecution}>Workflow Executions</preview> to list on a page.
+How to specify the maximum number of [Workflow Executions](/docs/content/what-is-a-workflow-execution) to list on a page.
 (By default, the `tctl workflow list` command lists 10 Workflow Executions per page.)

 Alias: `--ps`